ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *getHighContrast*

-Retrieves the current high contrast setting, indicating whether the app is configured to display with enhanced visual contrast for improved accessibility.
-This function is essential for ensuring user interface preferences are respected, particularly for users with visual impairments.
+Retrieves the current status of the High Contrast mode, indicating whether it is enabled or disabled.
+This feature enhances visual accessibility by improving text readability and interface clarity, making it easier for users with visual impairments to navigate the system.

 ### Related Functions
-[setHighContrast](#setHighContrast) : Allows enabling or disabling high contrast mode.
+[setHighContrast](#setHighContrast) : Allows users to enable or disable High Contrast mode.

 ### Events